-At PA Duffy, we represent mothers and babies in birth injury claims cases in Ireland and Northern Ireland.
-Our personal injury team are experienced, understanding and sympathetic and will work tirelessly on your behalf to secure the compensation you are owed for what has happened.
+At P. A Duffy & Co Solicitors, we represent mothers and babies in birth injury claims cases in Ireland and Northern Ireland.
+Our personal injury team is experienced, understanding and sympathetic and will work tirelessly on your behalf to secure the compensation you are owed for what has happened.

 We deal with a full range of birth injury cases, including:

 Cerebral palsy caused by birth injury

 Infection, such as Group B streptococcus or herpes

 Birth trauma to mother, including physical and psychological damage

 How do I make a claim for compensation?

 If you or your baby has suffered injury following a difficult birth and you believe that this was a result of negligence on the part of a doctor, midwife or other healthcare practitioner, you are advised to speak to a solicitor as soon as possible.

 If you ask us to represent you, we will start by taking details of the event and assessing what has happened and who is responsible.
 We will assemble evidence supporting your claim and contact the relevant health trust to advise them of the claim.

 We will ask our medical experts to carry out examinations and write a report about the injuries you or your baby have suffered.
 This will form the basis of your case.